 Japchae (also known as jabchae, chapchae, chop chae) is a famous noodle dish that uses the unique Korean glass noodles called dang myeon, these are made from sweet potato starch and are available from most Asian supermarkets.

 Glass noodles have a very different texture to normal ramen or spaghetti noodles.
 The noodles are see-through, chewy and elastic in texture which adds to the uniqueness of glass noodles.

 In Korea you will see Japchae at different times.
 It’s common to see this dish at special occasions such as birthday, Chusuk (harvest celebration) or any other occasions.
 It can also be served as a side dish (served cold or warm) or as a main dish.

 I have used the following ingredients:

-Cut all the vegetables and chicken breast in to slices, and fry in a frying pan, it's best to start with the carrots as these take a bit longer to fry.
+Fry the vegetables in a frying pan, it's best to start with the carrots as these take a bit longer to fry.

 Once the vegetables are cooked add the sauce and mix well, then add the noodles to the frying pan for a final few minute and mix everything together.

 Once done serve on a plate and enjoy!